crossplane/crossplane/design/design-doc-stacks.md

   version: v1alpha1
 ```

-#### Example `crd.yaml` with Stack annotations
+#### Example CRD with Stack metadata

-It is the job of the SM or a Stack build tool to process the recommended metadata files into the final CRD installed in the cluster.
-These annotations will assist Stack tools in discovery and identification of resources in cluster that can be managed.
+It is the job of the SM or a Stack build tool to process the Stack metadata
+files and the source `*.crd.yaml` files into a final CRD installed in the
+cluster.
+The annotations that are applied will assist Stack tools and users
+in the discovery and identification of cluster resources that are both currently
+managed by and can be managed by Crossplane.

 ```yaml
 apiVersion: apiextensions.k8s.io/v1beta1